IBE160/simple-todo/docs/prd.md

 so that I can manage my account details.

 **Acceptance Criteria:**
-1. A logged-in user can view their current email address.
+1. A protected API endpoint (e.g., `GET /users/me`) exists that returns the current user's information based on their authentication token.
-2. A logged-in user can change their password.
+2. A protected API endpoint (e.g., `PUT /users/me/password`) allows the user to change their password after verifying their current password.
-3. A logged-in user can update their email address (with re-verification if necessary).
+3. All protected endpoints return a 401 Unauthorized error if a valid token is not provided.
-4. All profile updates are securely validated and stored.
+4. A basic "Profile" page exists in the Next.js app, displaying the user's email and providing a form to change their password.

 ## Epic 3: Core Task Management